TsekNet/mailit/README.md

 # mailit

-*mailit* grabs the top 3 posts from your desired subreddit, and sends them in a formatted HTML to your desired recipient.
+*mailit* [email+reddit] grabs the top 3 posts from your desired subreddit, and sends them in a formatted HTML to your desired recipient.
 This was written as an exersize for learning Golang.

 ## Issues